Reviews You Can Rely On

 Credit: Laura Casner

-The second half of the speed test was comprised of drilling an 11/32" pilot hole into a stack of 2x12 boards, then timing how long it took to get the lag bolt fully driven, and then how long it took to remove it.
-The BDCI20C didn't perform quite as well during this experiment.
-45 seconds was required to sink the fastener to remove it required 13 seconds.
+The second half of the speed test was comprised of drilling an 11/32" pilot hole into a stack of 2x12 boards, then timing how long it took to get the 1/2" x 3" lag bolt fully driven, and then how long it took to remove it.
+The Black+Decker didn't perform quite as well during this portion of our speed testing.
+It took 45 seconds to sink the fastener, and to remove it required 13 seconds.
 Slowly or not, it did eventually get the job done.

 Torque

-To test torque, we welded some ½" grade 8 steel bolts to an I-beam to measure how much twisting power each impact driver can produce.
-First, we used each impact driver to tighten three nuts onto three bolts at their highest setting for 5 seconds.
-We then used a torque wrench to measure the tightness of each nut.
-The Black+Decker tightened the nuts to an average of 115 ft-lbs of pressure.
+To test torque, I welded ½" grade 8 steel bolts to an I-beam to measure how much twisting power each impact driver can produce.
+First, I used each impact driver to tighten three nuts onto three bolts at their highest setting for 5 seconds.
+I then used a torque wrench to measure the tightness of each nut.
+The Black+Decker tightened the nuts to an average of 115 foot pounds of pressure.
+While 115 foot pounds is adequate for some jobs, it falls short in many cases and is something to keep in mind.

 black+decker 20v max impact driver bdci20c - the black+decker doesn't produce much torque when compared to the...